 The same GCSE profile is usually expected of those applicants taking a BTEC Extended Diploma qualification or a Higher National Certificate (HNC).

-The current entrance requirements for applicants offering a BTEC Extended Diploma are successful completion of the BTEC Extended Diploma (18 units) with 10 Distinctions and 8 Merits.
+The current entrance requirements for applicants offering a BTEC Extended Diploma are successful completion of the BTEC Extended Diploma (180 credits at Level 3) with 120 credits at Distinction and 60 credits at Merit.
 For applicants offering a HNC, the current requirements are successful completion of the HNC with 8 Merits.

 For those offering a Higher National Diploma, some flexibility may be allowed in terms of GCSE profile but, to be eligible for an offer, at least half of the units completed in the first year of the HND must be at Merit level and remainder Passes.
 Applicants must successfully complete the HND with Merits in all units assessed in the final year.
 Any consideration would be for stage 1 entry only.